cosmic-zip/maidz/README.md

 **Never use your system-passwords outside of your system**

-Generally everything that is to be installed under linux needs root access or some priveliges provided through /etc/sudoers.
+Generally everything that is to be installed under linux needs root access or some privileges provided through /etc/sudoers.
 But an attacker could have obtained your password if he/she was using a browser-exploitation framework such as beef - which also can be used as a keylogger on the browser level.
 So if you have been using your sudo or root password anywhere on the internet it might have leaked and could thus be used to install all kinds of evil sh*t on your machine.
 Keyloggers are also often part of rootkits.
 So do regular system-checks and use intrusion-detection-systems.

 **Make sure your browser is safe**

 Often people think of keyloggers only as either a software tool or a piece of hardware equipment installed on their machine.
 But there is another threat that is actually much more dangerous for linux users: a compromised browser.
-You will ﬁnd a lot of info on how to secure your browser further down.
+You will find a lot of info on how to secure your browser further down.
 So make sure you use it.

 Compromising browsers isn't rocket science.
-And since all the stuﬀ that is actually dangerous in the browser is cross-plattform - you as a linux-user aren't safe from that.
+And since all the stuff that is actually dangerous in the browser is cross-platform - you as a linux-user aren't safe from that.
 No matter what short-sighted linux-enthusiasts might tell you.
 A java-script exploit will pwn you - if you don't secure your browser.
 No matter if you are on OSX, Win or debian.

 **Check running processes**